sourcegraph/handbook/content/engineering/roles.md

 ### Responsibilities

-- Model [our company values](../../company/values.md) and apply our [guiding engineering principles](index.md#guiding-principles) throughout all your interactions and work.
+- Model and apply [our company values](../../company/values.md) and our [guiding engineering principles](index.md#guiding-principles) throughout all your interactions and work.
 - Iteratively create, ship, and maintain high quality architecture, code, tests, and documentation that aligns with team goals.
 - Document and share your progress in relevant locations at least once a week (for example: in GitHub issues, team slack channel, #progress, [CHANGELOG.md](https://github.com/sourcegraph/sourcegraph/blob/main/CHANGELOG.md)).
 - Prioritize unblocking and supporting your teammates (for example: sharing knowledge, answering questions, providing feedback).